Bioconductor/bioconductor.org/content/help/workflows/oligo-arrays.markdown

 ## Sample Work Flow ##

 The following psuedo-code illustrates a typical R / Bioconductor session.
-It uses RMA from the <code>affy</code> package to pre-process Affymetrix arrays, and the <code>limma</code> package for assessing differential expression.
+It uses RMA from the `affy` package to pre-process Affymetrix arrays, and the `limma` package for assessing differential expression.

     ## Load packages
     > library(affy)   # Affymetrix pre-processing